-CHARACTERISTICS OF THE SHARES Share Classes ISIN Currency Type of Shares Target Investors Minimum initial subscription Initial Issue Price С LU2036386550 EUR Accumulation All investors 1 000€ D LU2036386634 EUR Distribution All investors 1 000€ В LU2036386717 USD All investors None 1 000 \$ E LU2036386808 GBP All investors 1 000 £ М LU2036386980 CHF Accumulation All investors 1 000 CHF z LU2036387012 EUR UCITS, investment funds and accounts managed by Axiom and the staff of Axiom 1 000 € Valuatior n Day Every Business Day Distribution Allocation of net income: Distribution or postponement decision of the management company Allocation more or less net capital gains realized: Distribution or postponement decision of the management company Cut-off Ti ime 12.00 p.m. of the relevant Valuation Day Subscription and Redemption Settlement Day 3 Business Days follo wing the Valuati on Day
+CHARACTERISTICS OF THE SHARES Share Classes ISIN Currency urrency Shares Target Investors Minimum initial subscription Initial Issue Price С LU2036386550 EUR Accumulation All investors 1,000€ D LU2036386634 EUR Distribution All investors 1,000€ В LU2036386717 USD All investors 1,000 \$ E LU2036386808 GBP All investors None 1,000 £ М LU2036386980 CHF Accumulation All investors 1,000 CHF Z LU2036387012 EUR UCITS, investment funds and accounts managed by Axiom and the staff of Axiom 1,000€ Valuation Day Every Business Day Distribution Allocation of net income: Distribution or postponement decision of the management comparation Allocation more or less net capital gains realized: Distribution or postponement decision of management company • • Cut-off Time 12.00 p.m. of the relevant Valuation Day Subscription and Redemption Settlement Day 3 Business Days following the Valuation Day

-\\ For the Classes of Shares denominated in currencies other than the Compartment's Reference Currency, the Compartment will enter into currency hedging transactions in order to cover the currency risks between the currency of the relevant share class and the Compartment's Reference Currency.
+^{} For the Classes of Shares denominated in currencies other than the Compartment's Reference Currency, the Compartment will enter into currency hedging transactions in order to cover the currency risks between the currency of the relevant share class and the Compartment's Reference Currency.

-FEES AND EXPENSES RELATING TO SUBSCRIPTIONS, REDEMPTIONS AND CONVERSIONS С D В E М Z Management Company Fee Up to 0.50% Up to 0.50% Up to 0.50% Up to 0.50% Up to 0.50% Up to 0.05% 0.15% Max Other Fees Administrative A Calculated monthly on the basis of the average net assets of the SICAV.
-Include audit, custody, Administrative Agent, Paying Agent, lawyers and hedging, distribution, registration and regulatory costs, etc. Subscription Fee paid to the Management Company Up to 5% Up to 5% Up to 5% Up to 5% Up to 5% Up to 10% Redemption Fee paid to the Management Company Up to 2% Up to 2% Up to 2% Up to 2% Up to 2% Up to 10% Securities financing transactions fees All income of th All income of the securities financing transactions are for the benefit of the Compartment.
-Performance fees No ne
+FEES AND EXPENSES RELATING TO SUBSCRIPTIONS, REDEMPTIONS AND CONVERSIONS C D B E M Management Company Fee Up to 0.50% Up to 0.50% Up to 0.50% Up to 0.50% Up to 0.50% Up to 0.05% 0.15% 6 Max Other Fees Calculated monthly on the basis of the average net assets of the SICAV.
+Include audit, custody, Administrative Agent, Paying Agent, lawyers and hedging, distribution, registration and regulatory costs, etc. Subscription Fee paid to the Management Company Up to 5% Redemption Fee paid to the Management Company Up to 2% Securities financing transactions fees All income of the securities financing transactions are for the benefit of the Compartment.
+Performance Fees None